amine-sakka/matrixfact/README.md

 A step by step guide to install the prerequisite & libraries

-we are gonna Check if you have pip  type
+we are gonna Check if you have pip

 ```
 pip --version